vpp-dev/vpp-release-notes/README.md

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 22.10 release, generated as on Sat Jun 11 03:00:37 UTC 2022.
+These are the *DRAFT* release notes for the upcoming VPP 22.10 release, generated as on Sun Jun 12 03:06:58 UTC 2022.

 HIGHLIGHTS-PLACEHOLDER